r760/wordlist-generator/README.md

 ## wordlist-generator
-a simple wordlist generator written in C
+a simple wordlist generator written in C for Linux

 ### features
 - generates all possible combinations of characters for a given; alphabet, and word length